Prep Time: 20 mins

 Instructions

-- Let the chicken cool for a few minutes.
-Serve with the chopped almonds, additional lemon slices, parsley, mint, a sprinkle of sea salt, and some pan-drippings.
+- Remove from oven, cool briefly.
+Serve with chopped almonds, lemon slices, parsley, mint, sea salt, and pan drippings.

 Leave a Reply